cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 2) Convert the `.pbf` file into `.osm` format using [osmconvert](https://wiki.openstreetmap.org/wiki/Osmconvert).
 3) Import the `.osm` file  into QGIS using [QuickOSM](https://plugins.qgis.org/plugins/QuickOSM/) plugin, then export points and polygons layer as `points.gml` and `polygons.gml`.

+If the `.gml` files generated in the above step 3 have all the information tags (such as building) grouped under the `other_tags` column, please run `./osmagent/src/main/resources/clean_and_to_gml.py` to parse out the information tags that are grouped under `other_tags`.
+Please run `clean_and_to_gml.py` for both the `points.gml` and `polygons.gml` generated in step 3 above.
+This will parse the needed OSM tags into their own columns instead of having them grouped under the `other_tags` column.

 Once the OSM data is uploaded, it will appear in PostgreSQL tables.
-The agent assumes the following keys to be in the OSM data.
+The agent assumes the following keys to be in the OSM data, please ensure that the required columns stated below are in the final `points.gml` and `polygons.gml`.

 |      OSM tag      | Corresponding column in PostgreSQL |  For points or polygons  |
 |:-----------------:|:----------------------------------:|:------------------------:|